Microsuction verses Irrigation to remove ear wax

 Magnifying the ear canal is important so the clinician can perform the procedure safely.
 The device used to magnify the ear can be a large wall mounted device (Microscope) or head worn (Loupes), or a video Otoscope.

-You will need to keep the ears dry for 24hrs post procedure to prevent infection
+You will need to keep the ears dry for 24 hours post procedure to prevent infection.

 Pros